-We encourage you to share the ISPOR EMEA newsletter with your Chapter members and colleagues and, as always, welcome your contribution and your feedback, as well as questions about ISPOR – you may contact us at email@example.com.
+As always, we encourage you to share the ISPOR EMEA newsletter with your Chapter members and colleagues and welcome your contribution, comments, and questions about ISPOR – you may contact us at email@example.com.

 ISPOR Global Networks – EMEA Team

 - State of Health in the EU: shift to prevention and primary care is the most important trend across countries

 A recent report published by the European Union depicting the profile and status of health systems in 30 countries.
 Full text is available on the EU press release website.

 - Germany Introduces Digital Supply Act to Digitalize the Country’s Healthcare